umrover/mrover-workspace/onboard/odrive_bridge/README.md

 `$ cd ~/.mrover` \
 `$ source bin/activate` \
 `$ odrivetool` \
-This will start up odrivetool, and after a few seconds *Connected to [ID number] as odrvX* should appear on the screen. \
+This will start up odrivetool, and after a few seconds *Connected to Odrive [ID number] as odrvX* should appear on the screen. \
 Type \
 `$ quit()` \
 `$ deactivate` \
 to get out of this state. \
-In the odrive_bridge program, go to the connect function in the OdriveBridge class, and look at the line that sets the IDs.
+In the odrive_bridge program, go to the **connect** function in the OdriveBridge class, and look at the line that sets the IDs.
 Depending on which odrive you replaced, change its ID to the new one.
 The first ID on the 2020 rover controls the back motors and the seconds controls the front.
 Rebuild the program. \
 `$ ./jarvis build onboard/odrive_bridge`